yoginderbagga/90DaysOfDevOps/2026/day-01/learning-plan.md

 #### What is Cloud Engineering?

-The purpose of cloud engineering is to design, building, and securing the cloud environment.
+The purpose of cloud engineering is to design, building, and securing the cloud environment, managing the resources without handeling the physical servers.
 The primary focus of a cloud engineer is to  design the infrastructure, cost optimization, and managing cloud resources.
+A cloud engineer works with a pay as you go model which is to pay for only the resources that were used.

 #### Why are you learning DevOps?